Cusped spaces and quasi-isometries of relatively hyperbolic groups: Introduction

+The notion of a relatively hyperbolic group extends Gromov's original definition of a hyperbolic group.
 Hyperbolic groups have a geometry that generalizes certain coarse features of uniform lattices in symmetric spaces with negative sectional curvature.
 In the study of rank one uniform lattices, the analytic study of the sphere at infinity plays a prominent role, for instance in proofs of Mostow Rigidity and many subsequent quasi-isometric rigidity theorems (see \cite{KleinerLeeb01} for a survey).

 Each $\delta$--hyperbolic space $X$ has a Gromov boundary at infinity $\boundary X$, which generalizes the sphere at infinity and which admits a canonical conformal gauge, \emph{i.e.}, a choice of metric that is well-defined up to quasisymmetric homeomorphism.
 A group is hyperbolic if it acts properly, cocompactly, and isometrically on a $\delta$--hyperbolic metric space.
 A hyperbolic group $\Gamma$ acts on its Gromov boundary $\boundary \Gamma$, which is defined to be the Gromov boundary of any $\delta$--hyperbolic space on which $\Gamma$ acts properly, cocompactly, and isometrically.
 The Gromov boundary $\boundary \Gamma$ is well-defined in the following sense: if $\Gamma$ acts geometrically on two $\delta$--hyperbolic spaces $X$ and $Y$, there is an induced $\Gamma$--equivariant quasisymmetric homeomorphism $\boundary X \to \boundary Y$.
 In the setting of hyperbolic groups, analytic study of the Gromov boundary leads to powerful theorems about large-scale geometry, including \cite{Bourdon97,BonkSchramm00,BonkKleiner05,Mackay_Random} and numerous others.